owid/chartbook/README.md

 pip install -r requirements.txt
 ```

-Populate the chart datasets for each country (script does not work for Singapore)
+Populate the chart datasets for each country

 ```sh
 cd COUNTRY